I teach a variety of high school courses. For the 2014-15 school year, I’m teaching the following courses:

 Speech: This course is designed with many purposes: to prepare the senior for undergraduate speech requirements, to increase organization and listening skills, to increase confidence, to increase effectiveness in delivering a message, to further the spread of the Gospel , and more.
 This semester we will work through a variety of different speeches and do a number of fun in class activities.

 Computer Applications: This course is an elective course for the 9-12th grades, and will be a project oriented class.
-Students will work through programs of Windows Office, (Word, Excel, and Power Point), and learn about how the use of computers and technology can be both a hindrance and help in our lives.
+Students will work through programs of Windows Office, (Word, Excel, Publisher, and Power Point).